 About the California Indian History Timelines

-The annotated California Indian History timelines and primary source materials document federal, state and local government officials’ intentional denial of resources and lands for indigenous California Nations to survive culturally and economically.
-The timelines bear witness to the long-term, widespread, and systematic violence perpetrated by Euro-Americans against California’s indigenous peoples prior to statehood from the late 1840s into the late nineteenth century.
-The primary source documents and related materials included on the timelines evidence how in one far western state Euro-American ‘militias,’ and organized companies of local citizens supported by the State of California acted as political and social institutions to systematically destroy its indigenous peoples.
+The annotated California Indian History timelines and primary source materials document federal, state and local government officials’ intentional denial of resources and lands for Indigenous California Nations to survive culturally and economically.
+The timelines bear witness to the long-term, widespread, and systematic violence perpetrated by Euro-Americans against California’s Indigenous People prior to statehood from the late 1840s into the late nineteenth century.
+The primary source documents and related materials included on the timelines evidence how in one far western state Euro-American ‘militias,’ and organized companies of local citizens supported by the State of California acted as political and social institutions to attempt to systematically destroy the Indigenous People whose ancestral lands are now known as California.
 The rosters created and included on the timelines (1854-1864) compiled from official state records show at least 4,899 names attached to fifty-four militia or independent company units supported by the Governor, the Legislature and the Adjutant General.
 The nineteenth century newspaper accounts collected from statewide publications reveal violent activities against California Indians across California.

 California Indian History Timelines Historical Research Methods